alemar11/ios-watchos-tvos-macos-resources/README.md

 * [db_compass](https://github.com/alextarrago/db_compass) - It offers you a way to track the user's location and heading given by a coordinate or an address.
 Really useful for geolocation AR applications.

 #### 🔸*Swift*
+* [ARCarMovement](https://github.com/antonyraphel/ARCarMovement) - This is navigation example on google map.
+Here Marker move as vehicles moves with turns as uber does in their app.
+Using old and new coordinates animating bearing value the markers are moving.
 * [asmaplauncher](https://www.cocoacontrols.com/controls/asmaplauncher) - ASMapLauncher is a library for iOS written in Swift that helps navigation with various mapping applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom UIKit control to select a distance with a pan gesture, written in Swift.
 * [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user..